Skip to content

 • 79% (0.786) — Bottom of the OTE zone.
 Last line of defense before invalidation.

 Order Block: An order block within the OTE zone means institutional supply or demand originated at the fib level.
-This is one of the strongest confluence combinations in ICT methodology.
+Look for the last down-close candle (bullish OB) or last up-close candle (bearish OB) before the impulse move.
+If that candle's range falls within the 62-79% zone, you have a textbook confluence entry.

 Liquidity Sweep: Price wicking below the OTE zone to sweep liquidity (stop losses from early entries) before reversing is a classic institutional pattern.
-The sweep provides both liquidity and a reaction from the zone.
+If equal lows or obvious stop-loss clusters sit at or slightly beyond the 79% level, a sweep of that liquidity followed by a reversal back into the OTE zone is a high-probability setup.

 Premium/Discount: For bullish trades, the OTE zone should be in the discount half of the range.
 For bearish trades, it should be in the premium half.
 This alignment confirms you're entering at favorable prices relative to the larger range.